ppy/osu-wiki/news/2021/2021-03-05-mappers-report-february.md

 Welcome to the 3rd cycle of the Mappers' Showcase, where we aim to show you the secret gems that are criminally underrated mappers hiding away in the community at large.
 This week is all about osu!, so let's get cracking:

-A lot of thanks to this months' selectors [Morrighan](https://osu.ppy.sh/users/12042090) and [TheKingHenry](https://osu.ppy.sh/users/5128277).
+A lot of thanks to this months' selectors ::Morrighan::{ user-id=12042090 } and [TheKingHenry](https://osu.ppy.sh/users/5128277).

 ### Val

-Hailing from the newest generation of metal mappers, [Val](https://osu.ppy.sh/users/9010492) is perhaps the most known in the community thus far from his tandem mapping effort with [SinHay](https://osu.ppy.sh/users/8855704) on the monumental mapset [Imperial Circus Dead Decadence - Songs Compilation](https://osu.ppy.sh/beatmapsets/1081431), which landed in the Loved section at the beginning of this year.
+Hailing from the newest generation of metal mappers, ::Val::{ user-id=9010492 } is perhaps the most known in the community thus far from his tandem mapping effort with ::SinHay::{ user-id=8855704 } on the monumental mapset [Imperial Circus Dead Decadence - Songs Compilation](https://osu.ppy.sh/beatmapsets/1081431), which landed in the Loved section at the beginning of this year.
 While somewhat subdued in the not-so-uncommon style of compilations, this debut with its wide variety of songs at various tempos already shows a good understanding of the fundamentals and more, particularly when it comes to streams.

 This prowess can be further seen on his more recent mapset [Ne Obliviscaris - Devour Me, Colossus (Part I): Blackholes](https://osu.ppy.sh/beatmapsets/1274508), where the expressiveness of the pattern design has been noticeably cranked up.
 In addition to the flowing streams, this marathon map also features beautifully crafted, calmer middle sections where Val showcases his ability to work with sliders and rhythmically sparser grooves.